 Step Scoring 1 Does the customer require physical intervention, physical restraints, or chemical restraints?
 If YES, STOP.
 Give the customer a score of 3.
 If NO, continue to step 2.
-NOTE If a chemical restraint is used, confirm that it is prescribed specifically for this behavior 2 Can the customer be verbally redirected with difficulty? • If YES, STOP.
-Give the customer a score of 2. • If No, continue to step 3.
-3 Is the customer easy to verbally redirect? • If YES, STOP.
-Give the customer a score of 1.
+NOTE If a chemical restraint is used, confirm that it is prescribed specifically for this behavior 2 Can the customer be verbally redirected with difficulty?
+If YES, STOP.
+Give the customer a score of 2.
+If NO, continue to step 3.